Two-dimensional electronic spectra from trajectory-based dynamics: pure-state Ehrenfest, spin-mapping, and mean classical path approaches: Supplementary Material

 \section{Supplementary Material}

-The supplementary material contains a derivation of the `doubly focused' sampling of spin-mapping variables, an analysis of the wave function evolution pathways in the polar and equatorial Ehrenfest methods, a summary of the simulation details for the biexciton and FMO models, a comparison of Wigner and classical initial conditions for each model, a discussion of the numerical effort required by the polar, equatorial, and spin-mapping methods, and various convergence tests.
+The supplementary material contains the following sections.
+S1: An analysis of the wave function evolution pathways in the polar and equatorial Ehrenfest methods.
+S2: An analysis of how the symmetry of the response functions affects the mean classical path calculation.
+S3: A derivation of the `doubly focused' sampling of spin-mapping variables.
+S4: A summary of the simulation details for the biexciton and FMO models.
+S5: A comparison of Wigner and classical initial conditions for each model.
+S6: A discussion of the numerical effort required by the pure state Ehrenfest and spin-mapping methods.
+S7: Various convergence tests.
+S8: More comparisons of equatorial Ehrenfest and mean classical path results.